Reactors

 Testing the Reactor

 In order to test this reactor, we must first install the component in Hantera.
 For the sake of this guide, we will use a manifest file and push the component to Hantera using hantera-cli.
 We will then create the Reactor instance itself using another manifest file referencing the newly created component.
+By instantiating the reactor we make it possible to call it or schedule it using a Job.

 -